MathematicsFind a programme

 - commercialising opportunities combining research and enterprise.

-There is a wide range of research conducted in the school, spanning many of the conventional boundaries between disciplines.
+A wide range of research is conducted in the school, spanning many of the conventional boundaries between disciplines.
 Potential applicants are encouraged to consult the school's website for detailed accounts of the research themes, but broadly there are five research institutes:

 Within the Institute for Applied Mathematics, research is concentrated in the areas of